Stop Wasting Budget on the Wrong Meta Ads Objectives

 Once you take your ads live, you’ll notice that your campaign is in the so-called learning phase.

-During that time, Meta’s ad delivery system gathers information and performance fluctuates.
+Meta collects data and performance can be inconsistent.
 To exit the learning phase, Meta sets a threshold of 50 conversions within 7 days per ad group.

 My key advice: